iogeek/Gardening4Engineers/_garden/readingSeedPacket.md

 Look up the typical frost dates for where you live (example: First frost is October 1 and last frost is April 17th for my area).

-To calculate the earliest and latest I plant this vegetable I would do the following.
+To calculate the earliest and latest to plant this vegetable do the following.

 **Last day to germinate**